stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-10-t31-first-thoughts.md

 Furthermore this effect grants all three {{ site.data.talent.eb }} buffs.
 These present a sizeable chunk of stats.

 The additional {{ site.data.talent.eb }} is cast for free.
-And there a multiple talent that are triggered by casting {{ site.data.talent.eb }}.
+And there exist multiple talents triggered by casting {{ site.data.talent.eb }}.
 Here is a table of them and whether they are triggered by the 2p effect.

 Talent | 2p can trigger it